 Fractured, by Dawn Barker.
 Hachette Australia: 2013.

-If you or someone you care about has suffered the loss of a baby and would like additional support, talk to a social worker, your pastor or contact SIDS and KIDS, or another similar organisation.
+If you or someone you care about has suffered the loss of a baby and would like additional support, talk to a social worker, your pastor or contact Red Nose, or another similar organisation.

 I would welcome comments on my blog about the loss of a baby.